-Foreign Investment by Worldwide American companies Expands the American Economy
+Foreign Investment by Globally Engaged American Companies Expands the American Economy

 Overseas operations by American companies expand the American economy by creating a demand for American products and services.

-FACT: Worldwide American companies invest abroad primarily to penetrate foreign markets, which represent 95% of the world’s population and more than 75% of the world’s purchasing power.
-These foreign operations help worldwide American companies market products effectively to foreign consumers, cut transportation costs, avoid tariff barriers, meet local content requirements, and provide services locally.
-U.S. Department of Commerce data show that 89% of the sales of U.S. foreign affiliates were to foreign markets.
+FACT: Globally engaged American companies invest abroad primarily to penetrate foreign markets, which represent 95% of the world’s population and 80% of the world's purchasing power.
+These foreign operations help American companies market products effectively to foreign consumers, cut transportation costs, avoid tariff barriers, meet local content requirements, and provide services locally.
+U.S. Department of Commerce data show that over 90% of the sales of U.S. foreign affiliates were to foreign markets.

 MYTH: U.S. companies operate abroad primarily in low-wage countries.

-FACT: Worldwide American companies invest primarily in the foreign markets they seek to serve.
-U.S. Department of Commerce data show that 79% of the production of all U.S. foreign affiliates took place in high-income foreign countries and 90% of the production of newly acquired or established foreign affiliates was in high-income countries.
+FACT: Globally engaged American companies invest primarily in the foreign markets they seek to serve.
+U.S. Department of Commerce data show that, in 2011, 70% of the production of all U.S. foreign affiliates took place in high-income foreign countries.

 MYTH: Foreign operations of U.S. companies reduce U.S. jobs and U.S. wages.